 After the week on campus, Hilti’s up-and-coming execs go back to their offices and complete another seven weeks of IMD’s online-based courses covering finance and how to lead strategic initiatives.

 But just because they’re back to work, doesn’t mean they’re left alone to learn.
-One of the key elements of IMD’s Global Leadership in the Cloud programs is that participants have coaches following them and providing individualized feedback.
+One of the key elements of IMD’s Online Programs is that participants have coaches following them and providing individualized feedback.
 There is also ample opportunity for group and pair work with other participants.

 “You get a lot of personal feedback in the online courses.
 You know somebody took the time to look at what you did and to tell you how you can improve,” said Zlatan Alikadic, a participant from Sweden.

 Elvind and a number of the participants found the mix of online and face-to-face learning a great way to combine theory with experiential and peer learning.

 “The mix of online and face-to-face works especially well,” Elvind said.
 “It gives the participants a theoretical basis up front and then they come to IMD to work on applying and consolidating what they have learned leading up to the on-campus experience.”

 Jerome Darbre, who works for Hilti and is based in Zurich, said the online part allowed them to learn a great deal in a time frame that he would have never been able to afford to take away from the office.
 And the on-campus part gave him an opportunity to build on the virtual interactions and connect face to face with colleagues from many of the far-flung offices of his own company.
 Once in Lausanne, he thought IMD’s faculty were impressive in person.
 “They were inspiring and you can tell that they have passion,” he said.